uc-cdis/gen3-qa/README.md

 # Setup
 ## General Info
-The testsuite is is run either in Jenkins, when testing a build, or on a local machine, when developing tests.
+The testsuite is run either in Jenkins, when testing a build, or on a local machine, when developing tests.
 The setup is slightly different for each and is explained below.
 ### Environent Variables
 Tests require access tokens, usernames, passwords, etc., which we store in environment variables.